Here are more detailed answers from Dr. Reeves about how prolotherapy and related treatments can give you Real Hope for effective pain relief.

 Q: What about complications with prolotherapy?

 Although risks with prolotherapy are quite small overall, the patient needs to have a reasonable indication to take that small risk.
 For example, I recommend using prolotherapy if the patient has pain or another troubling issue that is significantly affecting their quality of life or sport performance.
-Other examples of functionally significant issues would include inability to turn the neck fully for checking traffic when changing lanes when driving or a change in walking pattern that may lead to a fall or impaired work performance due to concentration limits related to pain.
 Pain itself is clearly a risk in everyday living.
 So, it is important to balance the risks of living with altered protective function due to pain versus the small risk of complications.

 Q: What are a few examples of areas treated with prolotherapy (and PIT)?